-As a youth, I found that the scriptures answered most if not all my initial questions.
-Then I found I had new questions or more questions which grew from my ponderings about life, the afterlife and the things that I read.
-I sought answers to those questions, and when the scriptures could not answer them, I turned to other people.
-I asked my parents and religious leaders, but they could not answer my question.
-So, it was through prayer and studying that I sought and received answers to my more in-depth questions.
-It was through seeking, studying, pondering, asking, knocking, praying that He began to teach me all about Him.
-He opened up the way before me that from one small step to the next, my questions were answered.
-As I continued, I was slowly being prepared to be able to come to Him and enter into His presence.
+You will find that the scriptures can answer most if not all your questions; there are layers of knowledge and depth within the teachings; a lot of what you receive will largely depend upon your present light, knowledge, and willingness to keep the keep commandments.
+Knowledge produces salvation for the obedient but condemns those who knowingly act against it.
+I sought answers to the many teachings contained within those scriptures, and when they could not answer them, as I thought, I turned to other people; I asked my parents and religious leaders, but they could not answer my questions either.
+I was left to ask of God; it was through prayer and studying that I received answers to my questions and gained an understanding of the teachings in them.
+It was through seeking, studying; pondering, asking; praying, knocking, that He began to teach me all about Him.
+He opened up the way before me that from one small step to the next, I learned how to be obedient and how to listen to Him.
+As I continued and repenting often, I was slowly being prepared to come to Him and enter into His presence.

-I am a Veteran of The United States Air Force Reserves Security Forces.
-I served from 2000 – 2008 and I was assigned to the 419th SFS Fighter Wing at Hill AFB, Utah and later 94th SFS Airlift Wing at Dobbins ARB, Georgia.
-I was called to Active Duty in response to the September 11, 2001 attacks and served in support of Operation Noble Eagle, Enduring Freedom, and Southern Watch.
-Professionally, I work for the U.S. Department of Veterans Affairs in Washington, D.C. as an Audiovisual specialist.
-I have been with the VA for over 15 years, and love most days.
-I have worn many different hats in the VA.
-I enjoy serving others, and in this capacity, I serve other Veterans.
+I am a Veteran of The United States Air Force Reserves – Security Forces; I served from 2000 – 2008.
+Professionally, I work for the U.S. Department of Veterans Affairs as an Audiovisual specialist; I have been with the VA since 2003.
+I have worn many different hats in the VA, I enjoy serving others, and in this capacity, I serve my fellow Veterans.